Ecclesiastical Committee

 The Ecclesiastical Committee is a statutory joint committee of the Parliament of the United Kingdom, created by the Church of England Assembly (Powers) Act 1919 to review Church of England measures submitted to Parliament by the Legislative Committee of the General Synod.

 It comprises 30 members of the Parliament of the United Kingdom.
 The Lord Speaker appoints 15 members from the House of Lords, and the Speaker of the House of Commons appoints 15 MPs to serve on the committee.
 Members are appointed to serve for the duration of a parliament.

 Membership

-As of 20 September 2024 the post-election committee has not yet been formed.
+As of May 2026, the members of the committee are as follows: